naukakodu/php-mysql-connection/README.md

 ## Features

-The library offers a simple `Database` class with the following capabilities:
+The library offers a `Database` class with the following capabilities:
 - Establishing a secure PDO connection with a MySQL database
 - Executing SQL queries with prepared statements support
 - Retrieving single rows or entire result sets
 - Handling data insertion with the ability to retrieve the last inserted ID

-## Usage Examples
+## Connection Usage Examples

 ### Basic Connection